Hardware & Setup

 Photo Backup: I use Immich for high-performance mobile photo backups.
 It serves as my primary alternative to Google Photos, ensuring my data stays on my own hardware.

-Maintenance & Hosting: Beszel monitors system resources in real-time, which is essential for managing the 4GB RAM limit.
-This portfolio is also hosted here and made public via Tailscale Funnel.
+System Health: I use Beszel to monitor system resources in real-time, which is essential for managing the 4GB RAM limit and tracking container health.

 Future Plans